To execute a manual test a Test Session (aka session) is required. A

 In case of failure, a red cross icon would indicate unsuccessful automation.
 The tooltip will provide additional failure information.

-before fixture has several constraints that govern the execution of the suite
+before fixture has several constraints that govern the execution of the spec

 - Closing the dialog while executing will cancel the execution

-- Closing and opening the Suite will require re-execution of the automation
+- Closing and opening the Spec will require re-execution of the automation

-Closing the dialog will require re-running the Suite's fixture
+Closing the dialog will require re-running the Spec's fixture

 after fixture is optional and could only exist if there was a

 before fixture.
-If the Suite has successfully executed the
+If the Spec has successfully executed the

-before fixture, once the Suite dialog is closed, the associated
+before fixture, once the Spec dialog is closed, the associated

 after fixture automation is executed.